-Where a teacher is absent on maternity leave or long term sick leave, their pay review may be deferred until after their return to work (or carried out before maternity leave commences), depending on the effect of the timing and length of the absence on the ability to carry out a performance review.
-Account could also be taken of performance in previous appraisal periods, if there is little to go on in the current year.
+Where a teacher has a period of specific long-term absence e.g. is absent on maternity leave, adoption leave, parental leave or long term sick leave, their pay review may be deferred until after their return to work (or carried out before maternity/adoption/parental leave commences), depending on the effect of the timing and length of the absence on the ability to carry out a performance review.
+Account could also be taken of performance in previous appraisal periods if there is little to go on in the current year.
 Where a teacher is away from school because of maternity leave, it is unlawful for the school to deny that teacher an appraisal and subsequent pay progression decision because of her maternity.
 When a teacher returns to work from maternity leave, the school must give her any pay increases that she would have received, following appraisal, had she not been on maternity leave.
+Schools are advised to take the same approach where teachers return from a long period of paternity or adoption leave.

 When a teacher is absent for disability related reasons the school will consider and consult on whether there are any adjustments that can reasonably be made to enable the teacher to participate in appraisal and access pay progression.
-When a teacher returns to work following a disability related absence, the school must not refuse a pay increase that the teacher would have received, following appraisal, had s/he not been absent for a reason related to disability, if the reason for the refusal is the teacher's disability or the refusal cannot be objectively justified.
-(See 'Implementing your School's approach to Pay', September 2018, Revised in March 2019 DfE)
+When a teacher returns to work following a disability related absence, the school must not refuse a pay increase that the teacher would have received, following appraisal, had she/he not been absent for a reason related to disability, if the reason for the refusal is the teacher's disability or the refusal cannot be objectively justified.
+(See 'Implementing your School's approach to Pay', September 2018, Revised in March 2019 DfE).